Indice

 This collection was born from the deep desire to preserve and revive the legends of Leuca, gathered with love and rigor by Father Corrado, a careful guardian of popular memory.
 The choice of Totò Vallo, Toni De Veglia and Leucaweb to revisit these tales and translate them into comic form is not merely aesthetic: it is a pedagogical and poetic act.
 The visual language, direct and engaging, allows new generations to approach these stories with curiosity, emotion, and a sense of belonging.

-Alongside the legends, this work also includes the valuable collection “Leuca Ships – Stories and Tales”, which preserves key episodes of the region’s maritime memory: the tragedy of the Pietro Micca, the grounding of the Monastir, the birth of the Leuca Lighthouse, and many small village stories that recount everyday life, fears, courage, and the resilience of a community standing at the meeting point of two seas.
+Alongside the legends, this work also includes the valuable collection “Leuca Ships – Stories and Tales”, which preserves key episodes of the region’s maritime memory: the tragedy of the Pietro Micca, the grounding of the Monastir, the birth of the Leuca Lighthouse, the ending voyage of the Léon Gambetta and many small village stories that recount everyday life, fears, courage, and the resilience of a community standing at the meeting point of two seas.
 These are pages that weave together myth and reality, sorrow and hope, restoring the voice of a people who have always lived in dialogue with the sea.

 Every image has been conceived to preserve the identity of the town, respecting its symbols, its landscapes, its fears, and its dreams.
 The figures carved into the promontory, the caves, the waves, the faces — everything speaks of a land that does not wish to forget, but to transform memory into future.